Slightly Wrong, Always Write.

 “Oh!”
 She said, taken aback.
 “Well, no, your brother and sister were given the same choice and they both still--.”

-They were too stunned to speak, so I stood up, regarded them both in turn, and took my leave.
+They were both too stunned to speak, so I stood up, regarded them both in turn, and took my gentle leave.

 It’s not like it was a negotiation, after all.
 The offer was made and accepted.
 The deal was done.
 Still, I didn’t want to give them a chance to change their minds.